How Much Does a Split Rail Fence Cost in 2025?

 Depending on your property and your preferred aesthetics for a split rail fence, you might have to pay for additional services, such as:

-• Tree and debris removal: If there are trees, stumps, or other large obstacles in the way of your fence installation, you might have to pay a separate contractor to remove them.
-Tree removal costs an average of $200 to $2,000 per tree.
+• Tree and debris removal: If trees, stumps, or other large obstacles are in the way of your fence installation, you might have to pay a separate contractor to remove them.
+Tree removal costs range between $385 and $1,070 per tree, or approximately $10 to $14 per foot of plant height.

 • Painting and staining: If you’re looking to make a split rail fence more aesthetically appealing, you’ll need to pay to have it either stained or painted.
-Fence painting costs range between $750 and $4,250, depending on the length and height of your fence.
+Painting or staining a split rail fence costs $500 to $3,000, depending on the size of the fence and the quality of the coating you choose.

 • Gates: If you need to install gates along the fence for people or vehicles, they’ll come at an extra cost.
 Gates cost about $200 each, but this varies depending on the size of the gate you use.